-New Jersey university makes COVID-19 vaccine mandatory for students and staff
+Rutgers makes COVID-19 vaccine mandatory for students and staff

 Latest Weather Blog

-New Jersey university makes COVID-19 vaccine mandatory for students and staff
+Rutgers makes COVID-19 vaccine mandatory for students and staff

 NEW JERSEY - Starting with their Fall 2021 semester, Rutgers University will require students and employees to get a coronavirus vaccine.